restarian/bracket_print/docs/usage_and_examples/controlling_the_behaviour_via_option_data.md

 ```

 **Below is a list of the available configurable options.
 The options mechinism is supported by [Brace Option](https://npmjs.org/package/brace_option).
-Further reading on option usage is directed there.**
+Further reading on option usage is advised thereof.**

 **style** - [*Boolean*], default: **true**